zakibakar75/MyMQTT_Dioty_Connection_JSON_ESP8266_WiFiESP_library/README.md

 # MyMQTT_Dioty_Connection_JSON_ESP8266_WiFiESP_library
 MQTT connection using ESP8266 Cytron WiFi Shield to Dioty MQTT broker

-This is not a library.
 This is my code to publish my Dust Sensor reading to Dioty MQTT broker.

 The hardware used here are :
 1) Arduino UNO clone.